Update your team to be more extreme

 How can you help your peers to embrace the change?

-February 26, 2022 - 566 words - 3 mins Found a typo?
-Edit meOur profession is constantly evolving; therefore, it demands a non-stop learning process.
-Embracing the change is not optional in our software industry.
+Our software profession is constantly evolving; it demands a non-stop learning process.
+We must embrace the change in our industry.

 We need to create spaces to get out of our comfort zone, so our cognitive brain can train and improve how to adapt to our surroundings, which are constantly transforming.